maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>Naheffing:</translation>

 ERR
-The translation "Naheffing" means "additional assessment" or "supplementary tax assessment," which is not an accurate translation of "After Fee:" in the context of Bitcoin transactions.
-"After Fee:" indicates the amount remaining after subtracting the transaction fee.
+"Naheffing" refers to an additional tax assessment and is incorrect in this context.
+The label means the amount after subtracting the fee.

 Correct translation:
 Na aftrek van kosten: